Travel on Point(s)

 6th – Delta Reserve Personal Card

-Probably no surprise that the most expensive card is towards the bottom in terms of value offered in the first year.
-This is of course putting the value of the lounge access and a bump in the upgrades pecking order at zero value.
+Probably no surprise that the most expensive personal card is first up on our rankings.
+This is of course putting the value of the lounge access, and a bump in the upgrades pecking order, at zero value.
 Here are the terms for the current welcome offer:

-This is a perks card through and through, meaning the earning structure is not worth considering in the slightest.
-It is a card best suited for the frequent Delta flyer that doesn't have an Amex Platinum for lounge access and can't get business cards.
-A pass for the vast majority of people.
+This is a perks card through and through, just like the business version.
+It is also a card best suited for the frequent Delta flyer that doesn't have an Amex Platinum or Business Platinum for lounge access.
+Remember that this one will hurt your 5/24 status as well, and it will completely destroy you via Amex family rules if you're not careful.

 Full Review